 While this may sound intimidating, it is simply an opportunity for the bankruptcy trustee to meet with you, make sure everything is in order and ask you some questions.

 What Do I Need To Bring To The Meeting?

 Your lawyer will give the bankruptcy trustee all of your information and documentation before to the meeting so they have a chance to review it.
 The only things you must bring with you to the meeting are your Social Security card and a photo ID.
 If you do not bring these two items to the meeting, the trustee might have to reschedule.

 What Will Happen During The Meeting?

 The trustee’s job is to represent the creditors’ interests.
 The trustee will ask about your property and debts.
 They may also ask how you determined the value of the property listed in your bankruptcy petition.

 An attorney from Levitt & Slafkes, P.C., will be at the meeting with you, acting as your guide and representing your interests.
 We collect and prepare all of the necessary paperwork prior to the meeting, and we will let you know what to expect.

 At Levitt & Slafkes, P.C., our attorneys attend all 341(a) creditor meetings with our clients.
 We are there to address any concerns and to provide the best representation possible for New Jersey residents.

-For Essex County representation, contact us to schedule a free initial consultation with one of our bankruptcy attorneys.
+For Essex County representation with more than 30 years of experience, contact us to schedule a free initial consultation with one of our bankruptcy attorneys.
 You can reach us by completing our online form or by calling our office at 973-323-2953.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.